If mosquitoes are making it difficult to enjoy your yard, you’re not alone.

 How Myles Pest Services Approaches Mosquito Control

-- Identifying and treating resting zones in vegetation
+- Dense vegetation and shaded resting zones

-- Targeting areas with consistent moisture
+- Areas with consistent moisture buildup

 When It Makes Sense to Call a Professional